Gender pay gap reporting: overview

-As a general rule, if your organisation is covered by the Public Sector Equality Duty, you must publish and report your gender pay gap data following the public sector rules (using a snapshot date of 31 March).
+If your organisation is listed in Schedule 2 to the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, you must publish and report your gender pay gap data following the public sector rules (using a snapshot date of 31 March).
 Your HR department should be able to tell you if this applies to you.

-If you’re a public sector employer in England and not covered by the Public Sector Equality Duty, you must publish and report – but follow the private and voluntary sector regulations.
+If you’re a public sector employer and not listed in Schedule 19 to the Equality Act 2010, you must publish and report – but follow the private and voluntary sector regulations.
 You must use a snapshot date of 5 April.

 Government departments must publish and report gender pay gap data covering all of their employees - including their executive agencies (as these are the same legal entity).
 Executive agencies can also voluntarily report for their own organisations.